Qqwy/elixir-riak_ecto3/README.md

 # RiakEcto3

-RiakEcto3 is an Ecto 3 Adapter for the Riak KV database (v 2.0 and upward).
+RiakEcto3 is an Ecto 3 Adapter for the Riak KV database (For Riak KV v 2.0 and upward).

 ## Features